lhorne-gavant/lp-aws-saml/README.md

     aws --profile user@example.com [...]

-This token expires in 8 hours or less.
+This token expires in 900s.
 ```

-The duration is dependent on the configuration of the role, if you set a duration of less than 8 hours, it will be less.
-If you're feeling helpful, maybe you could update this to query the max duration, use the max duration and then change the message appropriately.
+The duration is dependent on the configuration of the role, if you do not have permission to query the maximum session duration of the role you are using then 900s will be chosen.

 Once completed, the ```aws``` tool may be used to execute commands as that
 user by specifying the appropriate profile.